 "It sort of kills people but leaves buildings standing."

 Earlier, Rincewind gets a cut on the side of his head from a thrown knife and faints at the sight of his own blood.
 Later, he get whacked across the head with a sentient staff made of metal, which very likely may have caused an even greater injury, and simply gets back up and keeps fighting.
 Wow.
-I don't know if that's an inconsistency, or a subtly awesome form of Character Development.
+Maybe he only faints at the sight of blood and is alright otherwise or it could be a subtly awesome form of Character Development.

 The wizards decide they're going to burn all the books in the library, so they sneak in at night, it's dark, one of them lights one match, and "the Librarian dropped on him like the descent of Man".
 Also Funny Moment because of the superb phrasing.